idealo/image-super-resolution/README.md

 ### Network architecture
 The main parameters of the architecture structure are:
 - D - number of Residual Dense Blocks (RDB)
-- C - number of Convolutional Layers stacked inside a RDB
+- C - number of convolutional layers stacked inside a RDB
-- G - number of feature maps of each Conv Layer inside the RDBs
+- G - number of feature maps of each convolutional layers inside the RDBs
 - G0 - number of feature maps for convolutions outside of RDBs and of each RBD output